 Social and Applied Ethics

 Our program offers a range of opportunities for course work and research in the growing field of social and applied ethics.
 The faculty has specialists in traditional fields of social and applied ethics, like business, environmental, and medical ethics, as well as new fields such as the ethics of climate change, eating, and technology.
 The department also regularly offers courses in allied disciplines such as social and international ethics, feminism, and political philosophy.
-The program also offers a distinctive one-semester medical internship.
 The department has greatly increased library holdings in these areas over the past decade, and grants students ample research opportunities.

 Gonzaga's Master of Arts in Philosophy program includes the following: